 “Obviously, we’d like to win a few lawsuits,” Allen said, drawing laughter from panel moderator Contessa Brewer of CNBC.

 Launch timeline still cloudy

-Addressing reporters at a press conference following the panel, Allen indicated that Seminole Gaming has yet to set a date on the 2021 calendar for launching legal sports betting at the company’s Florida casinos.
+Addressing reporters at a press conference following the panel, Allen indicated that Seminole Gaming has yet to set a date on the 2021 calendar for launching a legal Hard Rock Sportsbook at the company’s Florida casinos.
 Under the compact, the Seminoles apparently received legal authority to begin offering sports betting in Florida beginning on Oct.
 15. But according to a footnote in the Magic City lawsuit, the tribe indicated that it likely won’t go live until Nov.
 15, at the earliest.